 To wrap up this long story with a few more of the things I have done with tie-dye .....

-Thank you for reading all the way to the bottom.... now go click on the catalog at the top of the page to see more of my art.
+Thank you for reading all the way to the bottom of this page, the link below has links to all of my social media.

 Peace Love Light and Laughter ~ Carl